noahruiz416/noahruiz416/README.md

 ### Hello 👋

-My name is Noah and I'm a student at Arizona State University studying Mathematics, Statistics and Economics.
+My name is Noah and I'm a student at Arizona State University studying Economics with a minor in math.
 On this page you will find various personal data science projects I have worked on out of curiosity, for school or a combination of both.

 If interested please check out my portfolio site!
 It hosts one of my most recent projects that allows you to predict UFC fights!
 Link: https://noahruiz-about-me.herokuapp.com